Jcasanova1990/CPPStudyNotes/README.md

 std::cout
 The C++ object used to print output to the console; it returns a stream object allowing multiple print statements to be chained together.

+**files

+File Basics

+This module is all about working with files on a computer.
+The first step is to locate the desired file.
+That means being able to navigate the file system.
+The file we are going to use is called practice1.txt.
+It is located in the text folder, which is inside the folder called student.
+So the path to the file is: student/text/practice1.txt.

+Open a File Using ifstream

+Definition: ifstream stands for input file stream and is used to open and read data from a file.

+get() – Reads a single character

+getline() – Reads an entire line of text

+rdbuf() – Reads the entire contents of the stream

+Token: A token is a meaningful unit of text, such as a word, number, or symbol, usually separated by spaces, commas, or other delimiters.

+Definition: ignore() skips characters in a stream until a certain condition (like a character or number of characters) is met.

+Definition: ofstream (output file stream) is used to write data to a file.

+What Happens If the File Doesn’t Exist?
+Explanation:

+If the file does not exist, ofstream creates it.

+If it does exist, it will be overwritten unless opened in append mode.

+ofstream file("newfile.txt"); // newfile.txt will be created

+Write Multiline Strings to a File
+You can use \n or endl to add new lines.

+4. Input, Output, and Append Modes
+Modes in fstream control how files are accessed:

+Mode	Description	Flag
+Input Mode	Read from a file	ios::in
+Output Mode	Write to a file (overwrites content)	ios::out Append Mode	Add to the end of file without deleting existing data	ios::app

+Define CSV
+CSV (Comma-Separated Values) is a simple text format where each line represents a row, and columns are separated by commas.

+Example CSV content:
+Name,Age,City
+Alice,30,New York
+Bob,25,Los Angeles

+Define CSV	Text format: "value1,value2,value3"

+Read CSV	getline(file, line) + stringstream

+Iterate Rows/Cells	Nested getline() with delimiter ','

+Format Printed Data	Use setw() and left from <iomanip>

+Write CSV	file << "value1,value2\n"

+**recursion

+1. Define Recursion
+Recursion is when a function calls itself in order to solve a smaller version of the original problem.

+Recursion = solving a big problem by breaking it into smaller, similar problems.

+✅ 2.
+Identify the Base Case
+The base case is the condition that stops the recursion.
+It prevents the function from calling itself forever.

+It’s the simplest possible version of the problem that can be solved directly.

+✅ 3.
+Identify the Recursive Pattern
+The recursive pattern is where the function calls itself with modified input, moving closer to the base case each time.

+Recursion	factorial(n) calls itself	Function calls itself

+Base case	if (n == 0)	Stops recursion

+Recursive pattern	n * factorial(n - 1)	Reduces problem size and recurses